mckdh/OT_OOP_Book/README.md

-# Explain this book in English
+# Outline this book and source in English

 ## Book preview and table of contents
 * https://github.com/mckdh/OT_OOP_Book/wiki